sigp/lighthouse/book/src/become-a-validator-source.md

 > Current values are either `altona` or `medalla`.
 This is true for all the
 > following commands in this document.

+> Note: Lighthouse, by default, opens port 9000 over TCP and UDP.
+Although not
+> strictly required, we recommend setting up port forwards to expose these
+> ports publicly.
+For more information see the FAQ or the [Advanced Networking](advanced_networking.html)
+> section

 You can also pass an external http endpoint (e.g. Infura) for the Eth1 node using the `--eth1-endpoint` flag:

 ```bash